Cerebras/csl-examples/tutorials/14-loops/README.rst

 The generic version of CSL's ``while`` loops, shown in previous examples, is similar to the one in many other languages.
-In CSL, ``while`` loops can also have a ``continue`` expression, which contains statements that must execute at the end of the each iteration.
+In CSL, ``while`` loops can also have a ``continue`` expression, which contains statements that must execute at the end of each iteration.
 Such ``continue`` expressions are useful to ensure that we don't accidentally forget to, say, increment loop counters.

 The ``for`` loop syntax in CSL is somewhat different from that in many other